Yoga Poses for Digestion

 • Releases Gas: Twists and compressions help move trapped gas, reducing bloating.

-• Promotes Consistency: A regular 10-minute practice can improve long-term gut health.
+• Promotes Consistency: A regular 10-minute practice may support long-term gut comfort and regularity.

 This post has affiliate links.
 We may earn a commission.
 Learn more.